InnerSourceCommons/innersourcecommons.org/CONTRIBUTING.md

 * Provide some evidence of the use of InnerSource practices at the given organization.
 Optimally an online reference that you can link to.
 * Get confirmation from the organization that they are happy to be listed on the Stories page.

-Here an [example PR](https://github.com/InnerSourceCommons/innersourcecommons.org/pull/683) demonstrating this.
+Here's an [example PR](https://github.com/InnerSourceCommons/innersourcecommons.org/pull/683) demonstrating this.